hubertben/Gradient-Generator/README.md

 # Gradient-Generator
 This visual algorithm shows how a neural network is able to produce smooth gradients using simple 'Push Forward' mechanics.
-The 'Push Forward' part of the neural network means that no back propagation is used.
-The network is initialized with random weight values and passed each pixels (x, y) location as input and produces a 3D vector, each component for a red, green, and blue component to form a color.
+The 'Push Forward' part of the neural network means that no backpropagation is used.
+The network is initialized with random weight values and passed each pixel (x, y) location as input and produces a 3D vector, each component for a red, green, and blue component to form a color.

 ![Sample Graph](https://github.com/hubertben/Gradient-Generator/blob/master/sample_graph.PNG)